0xrgg/DotNETWorkTool/README.md

 beta: experimental changes	\
 x.x.x: here be dragons

-Credit to giuliocomi on Github for the arpscanner class (https://github.com/giuliocomi/arp-scanner)
+Credit to giuliocomi on Github for his example of the arpscanner class (https://github.com/giuliocomi/arp-scanner)